 When to Submit Form I-693

 However, USCIS does not currently require you to submit Form I-693 at the time you file Form I-485.
 Some people choose to submit the medical exam at the time of the in-person interview.
+While some applicants intend to bring their completed Form I-693 to their interview, some applications may not require an interview.
+USCIS makes decisions to waive interviews on a case-by-case basis.
+This would force USCIS to issue an RFE to request your medical exam results and would delay the progress of your case.

 The results of your immigration medical exam are generally valid for two years.
 According to USCIS guidance, Form I-693 is valid only when a civil surgeon signs it no more than 60 days before the date an applicant files the application for the underlying immigration benefit; and USCIS adjudicates the application within two years from the date of the civil surgeon’s signature.